 The trek opens into a meadow and continues to give you a sense of different terrains.
 You will be able to catch sight of apple orchards.
-But the trek here on requires you to go the extra mile, quite litreally.
+But the trek here on requires you to go the extra mile, quite literally.
 Not to worry though, because the clearing is worthy and rewarding.
 You will catch a glimpse of Manali peak, Friendship peak, Ali Ratni Tibba and so many more.

 If you visit this area during the pre-summer season, you could see snow flowing down in little rivulets.
-Up-next comes a mesmeric lake, forests, more water streams and a few houses.
+Up next comes a mesmeric lake, forests, more water streams, and a few houses.
 And…finally, after some diligent trekking, you’ll arrive at Parashar Lake.

 The lake holds a revolving island within it.
 It’s unlikely that you will see it moving because the movement is rather subtle and unnoticeable.
 The lake is usually surrounded by green pastureland, giving you shades of blue and green unlike what you would see in winters.
 In the winters the lake is largely frozen and the greenery around is overthrown by snow.
 In the monsoons, the lake reaches new levels of water due to the raise.
-Around the lake you will find Pagoda Lake dedicated to sage Parashar.
+Around the lake, you will find Pagoda Lake dedicated to sage Parashar.

-Spend time with your fellow-trekkers, explore the area or sit by the bonfire and admire the beauty of The Parashar.
+Spend time with your fellow trekkers, explore the area or sit by the bonfire and admire the beauty of The Parashar.
 After a fulfilling dinner, pitch a tent and take a good night’s rest.

 Trek downhill for 3 hours, back to Baggi from where we will return to Delhi.
 Reach Delhi by late evening after having had a weekend to remember.

-Here's the cancellation policy for Himalayan Treks/Backpacking Trips/Road Trips
+Here's the cancellation policy for Himalayan Treks

-For all the above points you can transfer your ticket to anyone so that you could save your hard earned money
+Note: For All The Above Refund Cases Transaction Fees/Internet Handling Charges will be dedcuted from the overall amount and balance amount shall be refunded.
+You can transfer your ticket to anyone so that you could save your hard earned money

 For other trips and travels with us, and detailed terms and conditions check the following link : https://www.plantheunplanned.com/refund-cancellation-policy